Key Takeaways from SOCMA’s Executive Roundtable, “Cybersecurity’s Role in Manufacturing”

 October 13, 2021

-To kick off Cybersecurity Awareness Month, SOCMA was pleased to host an executive roundtable focused on Cybersecurity’s Role in Manufacturing.
+To kick off Cybersecurity Awareness Month, SOCMA hosted an executive roundtable focused on Cybersecurity’s Role in Manufacturing.
 Featuring subject matter experts from SOCMA member companies FitNetworks and McGriff, speakers discussed the importance of developing a holistic cybersecurity approach with strategies for the short, medium and long-term.
 Practical steps companies can take are included in this Cybersecurity in Manufacturing Good Practices handout.

 “A challenge companies face in enhancing cybersecurity measures is to adopt new thinking and overcome legacy paradigms.” – Brian Sullivan, President/CEO, FitNetworks.